 If manual testing feels like too much work, you’re right.
 A better approach is to use a tool that automates the process.
 The right platform handles the splitting, sending, and tracking for you, right inside your inbox, using AI-powered workflows to ensure a fair and accurate test without the manual effort.

-How Spam Filters Impact Your Results
+How Spam Filters Affect Your Test Results

 Spam filters are the gatekeepers of the inbox, and they can directly impact your test results.
 Your open rates might not be perfectly accurate, for example.
 Some email security programs use bots to "open" and scan emails for malicious content, which can inflate your numbers and make a weak subject line look stronger than it is.
 This is why relying on reply rates is a much better measure of true interest.